 The more intertwined the couple’s affairs are, the more difficult it is for the spouses to hammer out their differences.
 An experienced mediator can help with each contentious issue.
 For example, if child custody is contentious, the court may refer the parents for mediation.
 Besides this, when the court appoints a guardian ad litem to protect the child’s best interests, mediation may be feasible, as is reported in NM ST § 40-4-8.

-In the division of property, mediation is also very helpful because spouses tend to overestimate the property the other spouse wants and underestimate the property they want for themselves.
+In the division of property in Cibola County, mediation is also very helpful because spouses tend to overestimate the property the other spouse wants and underestimate the property they want for themselves.
 In all challenging cases, mediation is able to help spouses consider the real assessment of the marital assets and resolve their difficulties in the most efficient and satisfactory manner.

 How to file for divorce in Cibola County | Step-by-Step

 Check out your eligibility.
-Divorce residency requirements in New Mexico require either spouse to reside in the state for at least six months before filing the divorce petition.
-For persons serving in the military, the residency requirement is the same: the military spouse must have been stationed in New Mexico for six months at the time of filing for divorce.
+Divorce residency requirements in Cibola County require either spouse to reside in the state for at least six months before filing the divorce petition.
 Where to file.
 Divorce papers are to be filed in the judicial district court for Cibola County, NM.
 You can find links to each of the 13 judicial districts of New Mexico at the state Judicial Branch website.

 Obtain and fill out the forms.
 You can obtain the forms either physically at the judicial district court or online at OnlineDivorce.com.
 Get the correct forms for your family situation and fill them out.
 Couples with minor children fill out the Dissolution With Children set of legal forms.
 The three main court forms include Information Sheet, Petition, and Summons.
 Make sure to make two copies of each form.